hblakely/hblakely/README.md

 the Sys-Admins with a variety of responsibilities.

   My focus started with an emphasis on Software Engineering, and I took most of the required courses for such a degree.
-It was in my fourth year that my interests were shifted towards a security focus.
+It was in my fourth year that my interests were shifted towards software security.
 Digital forensics fascinated me.
 Both Red and Blue team methodologies were very enticing.
 The idea of making a system do what I wanted, and not what it was intended to do, made me feel alive.
 Networks, System Administration, Kali Linux, and DEFCON were all I could think about for quite some time.